anandaworldwide/ananda-library-chatbot/SECURITY-TODO.md

 # Token Security Implementation Project Tasks

 > Note: This is a living document tracking security implementation tasks.
 AI will check off completed items
 > (using [x]) and add any missing tasks.
+User interface tasks should go from [ ] to [?] indicating
+> they need testing by a user, then go to [x] as done done.

 ## 1. App Router API Endpoints

-- [ ] Update /app/api/chat/v1/route.ts to implement JWT authentication
+- [x] Update /app/api/chat/v1/route.ts to implement JWT authentication
-  - [ ] Integrate withJwtAuth functionality into the NextJS App Router context
+  - [x] Integrate withJwtAuth functionality into the NextJS App Router context
-  - [ ] Add security middleware that mimics the Pages Router middleware
+  - [x] Add security middleware that mimics the Pages Router middleware
-  - [ ] Update the TODO comment on line 41
+  - [x] Update the TODO comment on line 41
-  - [ ] Handle token extraction and verification before processing requests
+  - [x] Handle token extraction and verification before processing requests

 ## 2. Pages Router API Endpoints

 These endpoints need to be secured using the existing withJwtAuth middleware:

-- [ ] Secure /pages/api/answers.ts with JWT authentication
+- [x] Secure /pages/api/answers.ts with JWT authentication
-- [ ] Secure /pages/api/model-comparison-vote.ts with JWT authentication
+- [x] Secure /pages/api/vote.ts with JWT authentication
-- [ ] Secure /pages/api/vote.ts with JWT authentication
+- [x] Secure /pages/api/like.ts with JWT authentication
-- [ ] Secure /pages/api/like.ts with JWT authentication
+- [x] Secure /pages/api/model-comparison-vote.ts with JWT authentication
-- [ ] Secure /pages/api/model-comparison-data.ts with JWT authentication
+- [x] Secure /pages/api/downvotedAnswers.ts with JWT authentication
-- [ ] Secure /pages/api/model-comparison-export.ts with JWT authentication
+- [x] Secure /pages/api/adminAction.ts with JWT authentication
-- [ ] Secure /pages/api/downvotedAnswers.ts with JWT authentication
+- [x] Secure /pages/api/model-comparison.ts with JWT authentication
-- [ ] Secure /pages/api/adminAction.ts with JWT authentication
+- [x] Secure /pages/api/relatedQuestions.ts with JWT authentication
-- [ ] Secure /pages/api/model-comparison.ts with JWT authentication
+- [x] Secure /pages/api/submitNpsSurvey.ts with JWT authentication
-- [ ] Secure /pages/api/relatedQuestions.ts with JWT authentication
+- [x] Secure /pages/api/contact.ts with JWT authentication
-- [ ] Secure /pages/api/submitNpsSurvey.ts with JWT authentication
+- [x] Secure /pages/api/model-comparison-data.ts with JWT authentication
-- [ ] Secure /pages/api/contact.ts with JWT authentication
+- [x] Secure /pages/api/model-comparison-export.ts with JWT authentication
-- [ ] Audit /pages/api/pruneRateLimits.ts and /pages/api/firestoreCron.ts to determine if they need JWT auth
+- [x] Audit /pages/api/pruneRateLimits.ts and /pages/api/firestoreCron.ts to determine if they need JWT auth
+  - [x] These are cron job endpoints triggered by Vercel's built-in cron system or scheduled tasks
+  - [x] Do not require JWT authentication as they are not publicly accessible endpoints
+  - [x] Protected by withApiMiddleware and server-side validation

 ## 3. Audio API Endpoints

-- [ ] Review and secure audio API endpoints in /pages/api/audio/ directory
+- [x] Review and secure audio API endpoints in /pages/api/audio/ directory
-  - [ ] Audit all endpoints to determine which need authentication
+  - [x] Audit all endpoints to determine which need authentication
-  - [ ] Apply withJwtAuth middleware to relevant endpoints
+  - [x] Apply withJwtAuth middleware to relevant endpoints
+  - [x] Secured /pages/api/audio/[filename].ts with JWT authentication

 ## 4. Frontend Integration